 The Company is currently pursuing the recovery of amounts owed under the contract, as well as legal and other costs incurred to prosecute its claim.
 Unless this matter is otherwise resolved, it is expected to go to trial in fiscal 2007 in Alameda County Superior Court, State of California.
 As of September 30, 2006, the Company had approximately \$1.6 million recorded in the consolidated balance sheet for contractually owed amounts in accounts receivable and costs and estimated earnings in excess of billings on uncompleted contracts related to its portion of this contract.
 During the last three fiscal years, the Company's gross profit has been reduced by approximately \$2.3 million in fiscal 2006, \$2.9 million in fiscal 2005 and \$0.9 million in fiscal 2004 related to direct costs, including legal fees related to this dispute.
-Consistent with Company policy, only costs of directed change orders have been recorded by the Company.
-No amounts have been recorded by the Company related to the Company's claims and counterclaims alleging breach of the agreement.
+Consistent with Company policy, only costs of directed change orders have been recorded by the Company's claims and counterclaims alleging breach of the agreement.
 Although a failure to recover the amounts recorded could have a material adverse effect on the Company's results of operations, the Company believes that, under the circumstances and on the basis of information now available, an unfavorable outcome is unlikely.

-M. Business Segments
+L. Business Segments